Parker Trademark Attorneys & Lawyers

 The United States Patent and Trademark Office (USPTO) has organized products and services according to specific categories or classes.
 Anyone wishing to register a trademark must do so under the appropriate class.
 In some cases, you will need to register your trademark in more than one class to cover a single product or service.
 USPTO classes help keep track of and differentiate between the thousands of new trademarks registered each year.
 Additional fees are required for each registered class.

 There are 45 trademark classes, which are also referred to as Nice Classification (NCL) after the city in France where the first classes were negotiated in 1957.
-All products and services registered by the USPTO are categorized into one of these classes.
-Keep in mind, however, that
+All products and

 - 7 min read